holgerroth/NVFlare/examples/advanced/cifar10/pt/cifar10-sim/README.md

 ```

 **Key methods to implement:**
-- `accept()`: Called when each client submits their model.
+- `accept_model(model: FLModel)`: Called when each client submits their model.
 Use this to accumulate or store client contributions.
-- `aggregate()`: Called when all clients have submitted.
-Implement your aggregation logic here.
+- `aggregate_model() -> FLModel`: Called when all clients have submitted.
+Implement your aggregation logic here and return the aggregated model.
-- `reset()`: Called after aggregation to prepare for the next round.
+- `reset_stats()`: Called after aggregation to prepare for the next round.

 #### 5.2 Using Custom Aggregator in job.py